-We'll review your site, usually within 3 business days, though some can take longer if they need a more complex review.
-If we find that your site meets all of our policy requirements, we can approve it so your ads can start running.
+We'll review your site, usually within 3 working days, though some can take longer if they need a more complex review.
+If we find that your site meets all of our policy requirements, we can approve it so that your ads can start running.

 If you want to use a different landing page instead, just edit your ad's final URL.

-- Read the policy above to learn about the behaviors that we don't allow.
-Check your ad campaigns and other AdWords accounts to make sure that you're not trying to show more than one ad at a time for your business, app, or site.
+- Read the policy above to learn about the behaviour that we don't allow.
+Check your ad campaigns and other AdWords accounts to make sure that you're not trying to show more than one ad at a time for your business, app or site.
 Here are some examples:

-- Affiliate program rules: We don't allow affiliates to advertise on AdWords in violation of the applicable affiliate program rules.
+- Affiliate programme rules: We don't allow affiliates to advertise on AdWords in violation of the applicable affiliate program rules.